lab1702/ubuntu-ansible-config/README.md

 It is tested on Ubuntu 20.04 LTS and may or may not work on other distros and versions.

-It basically installs some packages I always want ready to go for mostly R based data science, and sets a more complete dark mode.

 ## Usage

 Make sure the host_user is set to your username.